 By previously defending Fortune 500 companies and government officials in personal injury and civil rights matters, Mark gained unique perspective and insight.
 He now leverages that perspective in his role as a plaintiff’s attorney to more fully understand and anticipate the reasoning behind defense litigation strategies.
 This enables him to represent our clients with a 360°-view and develop cases with a sharp eye toward maximizing clients’ results.

 “I’ve always been intrigued by the rule of law and the standards of conduct that govern human affairs,” Mark explained.
 “When a person has been wronged by a large corporation, I want to level the playing field—to be the equalizing factor that helps our client find justice,” he explained.
 “The lawyer-client relationship requires a great deal of trust.
 I take the responsibility inherent in that level of trust very seriously as I guide clients toward the best possible outcome for their case.
 I find it fulfilling to help people navigate what is often one of the most difficult times in their lives.”

 With his diverse knowledge and perspective, Mark is frequently consulted or retained by other law firms to assist in civil rights and personal injury cases.
 He frequently lectures on various areas of the law and has appeared as a legal analyst on television.

 Mark is a native of Vienna, Virginia.
-In his spare time, he serves as a volunteer firefighter and emergency medical technician for Chesterfield County.
-In addition, he enjoys reading, following current events, and watching sports—especially Green Bay Packers football.
+For almost ten years, Mark was a volunteer firefighter and emergency medical technician in Chesterfield County.
+In his spare time, he enjoys reading, following current events, and helping coach his son’s little league baseball team.